Disclaimer: I do not own Naruto.

 Tokubara looks at him, "Curious?
 That's all you can say?
 You'll understand if I'm just a bit more concerned than you are."

 "There's a difference between being concerned and being emotional.
 You're the latter, Tokubara-kun.
 This can easily be dealt with."

 Tokubara almost rails on the older man, "Then do it.
-Zero-tolerance for offenses by A-rank prisoners, remember?"
+Zero-tolerance for offences by A-rank prisoners, remember?"

 Mui shakes his head, "Then we would lose our annual incentives from Konoha.
 We need that money, remember?"

 "And what if she proves to be more trouble than she's worth?"

 That does give Mui some pause for thought.
 Kushina's dossier didn't mention anything akin to being able to sadistically kill people in her sleep.
 Konoha either held back on the details they gave about her, or they didn't know.
 Either way, protocol has been broken and Kushina should be disposed of.

 Then a significant percentage of Hozukijo's funding would be cut because Konoha, for whatever godforsaken reason, wants her alive.

 Naruto enters his apartment through the balcony and locks it, not that a simple lock and the half-inch sheet of glass that makes up the sliding door could possibly be enough to keep out the dangers he has in mind.
 He quickly crosses the room and rigorously affirms the lock on the front door.
 He shakes his head at the fact that this apartment can't get any more secure.

 He locks his doors out of custom like everyone else; but he knows that the security of his modest home amounts to next-to-nothing in a shinobi village.